zehreken/zehreken.github.io/source/posts/2026-04-02-making-an-rl-agent-look-good.md

 </figure>

 I've spent a lot of time on research and reading.
-As I kept training agents I realized that I needed to improve my workflow otherwise I would lose so much time during trainig.
+As I kept training agents I realized that I needed to improve my workflow otherwise I would lose so much time during training.
 When the agent gets more complex, the time for training also grows.
 And there were many times the headless run was corrupted and failed.
 I was already saving snapshots, so the natural next step was just being able to load the snapshots and continue training from there.
 And then I changed the environment, contained it in a blue print to be able to run many of them in parallel.
 In my setup now I can run 64 agents in parallel.
-Only this cut the training time in half and it does not only make training faster but it also provides the network data from 64 different agents simultaneously, making the experience diverse enough that degenerate single strategeies are harder to lock in.
+Only this cut the training time in half and it does not only make training faster but it also provides the network data from 64 different agents simultaneously, making the experience diverse enough that degenerate single strategies are harder to lock in.
 I also seeded the random generators in the code so that I get the same random numbers every time.
 I noticed that there was significant difference when the same network run multiple times.